13 strange, cool cover versions of TV theme songs

 Hear what birds, punks and Swedes do to your favorite television tunes.

 St. Vincent is a critically acclaimed indie act who has worked with David Byrne.
-Earlier this week, she released an eerie, frankly unrecognizable cover of "Thank You for Being a Friend," the bouncy Andrew Gold tune that became the theme to Golden Girls.
+She released an eerie, frankly unrecognizable cover of "Thank You for Being a Friend," the bouncy Andrew Gold tune that became the theme to Golden Girls.
 Annie Clark, the guitarist/singer behind the St. Vincent name, turned the song into an atmospheric instrumental straight out of a David Lynch movie.

 Clark posted the track to Twitter.
 Take a listen.